 - Cook the onion, leek, carrot, shallot, and garlic until onion is translucent.

-- Add tomato, white wine and thyme and cook another 3-4 minutes.
+Add tomato, white wine, thyme and about a teaspoon of salt and cook another 3-4 minutes.

 - Return the lamb to the pot, add the veal stock and enough chicken stock to just cover the lamb.